musikele/blog-eleventy/_posts/2020-05-02-i-wish-i-had-my-quarantine.md

 date: 2020-05-02
 tags:
   - quarantine
-  - " c"
+  - ' c'
 title: I wish I had a programmers' quarantine
-headerImg: "/images/coding-computer-data-depth-of-field-577585.jpg"
+headerImg: '/images/coding-computer-data-depth-of-field-577585.jpg'
 description: Trying to cover a hole in my learning on quarantine
 ---

 Hello devs, I wrote this article during COVID-19 quarantine, hopefully you'll read this post when it's all over and we'll think of this period as a not-so-painful memory.

 Italy was one of the first countries to start a hard quarantine, and expecially in my region we closed restaurants, bar, gyms.
 Even walking out was problematic.
 So, in theory, we all had a lot of free time.